HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Right click in the Project Assets folder -> Create -> Folder and name it "Editor".
+ - Right click in the 'Project' Assets folder -> Create -> Folder and name it "Editor".
  - Create -> C# Script and name it "AutoSave.cs".
  - Paste in the source code below.